Monday, January 29, 2024

 Birth, influence of genes/environment, physical gender, psychological gender and sexual feelings are complex factors influencing the ultimate gender/sexual expression of an individual.
 This is reflected in the ever-increasing numbers of alphabets that are added to the acronym LGBTQ+ that indicates the gay community.
 Therefore, reducing gender/sexuality to a binary is a reductive exercise and betrays a lack of understanding of these complexities.

 But ignorance and bigotry make for a deadly duo.
 This is why gay people around the world have had to bear with insults, taunts, ostracization, victimization, discrimination, and the worst, conversion therapies.
-Anybody who makes a claim that gayness can be cured like any disease, is lying, and is probably operating under the influence of the deadly duo.
+Anybody who makes a claim that gayness can be cured like any disease is lying, and is probably operating under the influence of the deadly duo.

 Being gay is neither a disorder nor a crime.
 Homosexuality has been removed from psychiatric diagnostic manuals such as the ICD-10 (devised by the World Health Organization) and the DSM-5 (devised by the American Psychiatric Association) since a long time.

 Whether it is a crime or not depends on where you are living.
-There are still certain countries where the state and the majority of the population are afflicted by the deadly duo, and homosexuality is considered a criminal offence.
+There are still certain countries where the state and the majority of the population are afflicted by the deadly duo and homosexuality is considered a criminal offence.
 It is not because gay people do not exist in such societies; it is just that they live a cloistered life, away from public expression.
 I have seen this in students who come from a far eastern theocratic country where being gay is outlawed.

 Ultimately though, it is all about the ego.
 Families of gay people live in fear of stigma and ostracization.
 Deeply affected by the diagnosis, they either live in denial of their son/daughter’s homosexuality and try to get them married, or if they do acknowledge the condition, they try to drag them along to dubious therapies in the vain hope of a ‘cure’.